|Historic area of significance||UK|

 - Dilution of skills: There is a huge issue with the dilution of skills.
 Anyone can buy a workshop and call themselves a coachbuilder, without necessarily having much experience or skill.

-Business rates: Need big workshop to fit the vehicles in, so business rates are very high.
+- Business rates: A big workshop is required to fit the vehicles in, so business rates are very high.

 - The Worshipful Company of Coachmakers and Coach Harness Makers